New Haven Line: Shared trackage and operating agreements

 The New Haven Line is also operated in Connecticut under an agreement between Metro-North and the CTDOT, in which costs for main line operation are shared (currently 65% CTDOT and 35% Metro-North) and costs for branch service are borne 100% by CTDOT.
+Amtrak pays Metro-North for the right to run its trains on the line using its electrical system and the resulting increase in maintenance needs.
+This payment totaled approximately $11.8 million in 2013.
+Metro-North dispatches Amtrak trains on the line and receives bonus payments from Amtrak for keeping its trains running on time.
+When Metro-North fails to do so, it is required to pay penalties to Amtrak.

 Freight service

 The Providence and Worcester Railroad has overhead rights on the New Haven Line, allowing it to operate stone trains from Cedar Hill Yard in New Haven to a connection with the New York and Atlantic Railway in New York City.
 CSX Transportation also provides freight service for several customers on the line from Cedar Hill.

 Infrastructure

 Control points/signals

 Since 1996, the New Haven main line and New Canaan branch have used Automatic Train Control (ATC) in conjunction with cab signals, a safety feature used in routing trains, keeping safe distances, and moderating train speeds.
 Signals are controlled from a centralized location, the Operations Control Center in New York City.
 Until the 1980s, the New Haven Line had a decentralized signaling system, and each section of track was controlled by a separate switch tower.
 The switch towers themselves did not get radio communication with each other until the late 1960s, when Penn Central took over the New Haven Line.
 Track interlockings are governed within Control Point boundaries, or CPs.
 The New Haven Line is unique in that the CPs are known (informally) by nicknames for their region.
 In December 2020, Positive Train Control was fully implemented on the mainline and several branch lines.

 Signals on the New Haven Line had once been mounted on the catenary bridges; these were all replaced throughout the 1990s and into the early 2000s with wayside "dwarf" signals at track level along the right-of-way.
-The form of signalization known as Centralized Traffic Control, or CTC, is used on the main line and the New Canaan Branch, as well as on the Danbury Branch starting in 2013.
-The Waterbury Branch is currently "manual block", or unsignalled, territory.
+The form of signalization known as Centralized Traffic Control, or CTC, is used on the main line and the New Canaan Branch, as well as on the Danbury and Waterbury Branches starting in 2013 and 2021 respectively.